HGVSnomenclature/hgvs-nomenclature/dev-docs/adding-people.md

 ### Who needs access?

-**Add only users who have a role in the maintainance or administration hgvs-nomenclature.**
+**Add only users who have a role in the maintenance or administration hgvs-nomenclature.**

 hgvs-nomenclature is a public repo.
 Anyone with a GitHub account may fork the repo, submit pull requests against it, and create or comment on issues and discussions.
-Public access should be the default mode for most individuals because it's safer and requires no maintainance.
+Public access should be the default mode for most individuals because it's safer and requires no maintenance.

-Conversely, anyone who has a privileged role will need to be added invdividually to the repo as described below.
+Conversely, anyone who has a privileged role will need to be added individually to the repo as described below.
 Such users will have one of these roles:

 - Triage: Contributors who need to manage issues, discussions, and pull requests without write access
 - Write: Contributors who actively push to your project